mons-pico/pico/docs/index.md

   * The project is built using [CMake][cmake].
   * CPico relies on the [Pico encoding][mons-pico], which is Copyright (c) by UT-Battelle, LLC, but unrestricted.
+  * CPico includes [Alexander Peslyak MD5 implementation][md5] placed in the public domain, though this can be overridden to use the OpenSSL libraries.
+    See `src/md5.h` for how one might do this.

 [semver]: http://semver.org